kubernetes-sigs/kustomize/docs/plugins/README.md

 ### Go plugins

+Be sure to read [Go plugin caveats](goPluginCaveats.md).

 [Go plugin]: https://golang.org/pkg/plugin/

+A `.go` file can be a [Go plugin] if it declares 'main' as it's package, and exports a symbol to which useful functions are attached.

+It can further be used as a _kustomize_ plugin if the symbol is named 'KustomizePlugin' and the attached functions implement the `Configurable`, `Generator` and `Transformer` interfaces.

-A [Go plugin] for kustomize looks like this:
+A Go plugin for kustomize looks like this:

 > ```
 > package main